Several Press Trip tips can be found on this page along with links to related articles.

 writers on FAM tours, which last anywhere from two to ten days.

 FAM tours are a great place for beginning travel writers to start.
-In some cases you don’t necessarily need letters of assignment for them.
-(Check with the tourist office to find out their requirements.)
-Often the intent to pitch stories after the trip will suffice.
+Check with the tourist office to find out their requirements.

 However, you do need to be published to prove you’re a bona fide travel writer.
 CVB's typically only invite you on a FAM tour once you show your ability to get published.
 It makes sense – you’re potentially getting some free travel in exchange for your agreement to write a nice article or two about their destination.

 This type of FAM tour is like a group FAM tour except that you decide where you want to go, what you want to see, and when you will take the tour.
 In other words, it's customized for your needs.

 Self-Guided FAM Tours are usually a few days long.
 Some self-guided FAM tours last as long as a week or more, depending on the budget of the local CVB and the value of your assignments.